Official Plan Review

 What's happening now!

-The South Pickering Intensification Study is underway, and will review where and to what extent growth and development should occur in South Pickering outside of the City Centre.
-In Phase 1 of the Study, we are asking for the community's input on growth and intensification.
-Please take a moment to tell us what you think about the future of development in South Pickering by completing an interactive online survey
+The South Pickering Intensification Study is underway to review where and to what extent growth and development should occur in South Pickering outside of the City Centre.
+In Phase 1 of the Study, we asked for the community's input on growth and intensification.
+Thank you to everyone who participated in the community roundtables and online survey.
+The input provided will help shape a vision and strategic directions for growth and intensification in South Pickering.
+City Development staff will report to Council on what you told us through the roundtables and survey.
+Check back here in the fall to view the results.

 The first comprehensive review of the City of Pickering Official Plan, since its approval in 1997, is underway.